jonnonz1/nz-statute-book/acts/public/2012/exclusive-economic-zone-and-continental-shelf-environmental-effects-act-2012.md

 (2) The Minister must not declare a marine species to be threatened or at-risk unless the species is classified as threatened or at-risk under the New Zealand Threat Classification System.
 (3) In this section, New Zealand Threat Classification System means the system maintained by the Department of Conservation for assessing the risk of extinction of New Zealand species and classifying the species according to that risk.

-## Part 2 — Duties and restrictions
+## Part 2 — Duties, restrictions, and prohibitions

+### Subpart 1 — Restrictions on activities other than discharges and dumping

-### 20 Restrictions on activities in exclusive economic zone and in or on continental shelf
+### 20 Restriction on activities other than discharges and dumping
-(1) No person may undertake an activity described in subsection (2) in the exclusive economic zone or in or on the continental shelf unless the activity is a permitted activity, authorised by a marine consent, or authorised by section 21, 22, or 23.
+(1) No person may undertake an activity described in subsection (2) in the exclusive economic zone or in or on the continental shelf unless the activity is a permitted activity or authorised by a marine consent or section 21, 22, or 23.
 (2) The activities referred to in subsection (1) are— (a) the construction, placement, alteration, extension, removal, or demolition of a structure on or under the seabed:
   (b) the construction, placement, alteration, extension, removal, or demolition of a submarine pipeline on or under the seabed: